IT-REX-Platform/Wiki-EnPro-WS2020/wiki/IT-Rex-Scope-and-Roadmap.md

 As the project proceeds, the roadmap will be continuously adjusted to the current project state and potential changes of priorities.

+A progress description with more details is available here: [Implementation Progress](./IT-Rex-Implementation--Feature-Progress.md).

 # Product Scope

 The following list of features attempts to describe all functionality that IT-REX should eventually encompass.
 The priorization serves to realize the product incrementally during the project period.

-The priorization will be continously adjusted in discussion with the relevant stakeholders.
+The priorization will be continuously adjusted in discussion with the relevant stakeholders.

 Feature Types: Basic, Performance, Excitement - see https://de.wikipedia.org/wiki/Kano-Modell